frankwxu/digital-forensics-lab/STIX_for_digital_forensics/readme.md

   - **id** (identifier): This id MUST meet the requirements of the identifier type [see STIX section 2.9](https://docs.oasis-open.org/cti/stix/v2.1/cs01/stix-v2.1-cs01.html#_64yvzeku5a5c).
   - **created** (timestamp): The created property represents the time at which the object was originally created by an investigator (i.e., object creator).
   - **modified** (timestamp): The modified property is only used by CFOs that support versioning and represents the time that this particular version of the object was last modified.
-  - **created_by_re**(identifier): The object creator is the entity (e.g., system, organization, instance of a tool) that generates the id property for a given object.
+  - **created_by_ref**(identifier): The object creator is the entity (e.g., system, organization, instance of a tool) that generates the id property for a given object.
 It is optional in STIX SDO.
 - [Common Properties used in CFOs](https://docs.oasis-open.org/cti/stix/v2.1/cs01/stix-v2.1-cs01.html#_xzbicbtscatx)
   - external_references (list of type external-reference): The external_references property specifies a list of external references which refers to non-STIX information.
 This property is used to provide one or more URLs, descriptions, or IDs to records in other systems.